yunnanpl/esp32_python_gasmeter/README.md

     + different meter
 + gas - other method
   + https://github.com/RolandColored/smartmeter
-    + the same gas and water meter as I have :)
+    + almost the same gas and water meter as I have :)
 + power - computer vision
   + I solved mine with Shelly 3EM... with 1.02 calibration factor, it works perfectly ( get support from electrician ! )
+    + I know it is 120 EUR, but it is worth it (if you do not have a smart meter with some kind of output, like me)
   + https://github.com/spidgorny/energy-monitor
 + water
   + https://github.com/yamaton/water-meter-reading